View on GitHub

 NOTE: All GET requests are unchallenged, all POST requests are challenged, which are handled via “Basic Authentication”.

-NOTE: All request and response bodies have content type JSON, and if provided, the Content-Type HTTP header must be application/json!
+NOTE: All request and response bodies have content type JSON, and if provided, the Content-Type HTTP header must be application/json or application/vnd.api+json!

-NOTE: As the metadata-lake’s data is metadata, a type “data” means metadata, and a type “metadata” means metadata about metadata.
+NOTE: As the metadata-lake’s data is metadata, a type “data” means metadata, and a type “metadata” means metadata about metadata (global metadata).

 NOTE: Responses follow the JSON:API format.